pythonindia/inpycon-blog/README.md

 $ make html
 $ make serve
 ```
-The contents should be visible at http://localhost:8000
+The contents should be visible at [http://localhost:8000](http://localhost:8000)

+If you're contributing to the project, and want to auto generate outputs, run -

+    $ make devserver

 ## New Blog